The Secret of Humility and the Power of the Melody

 Lesson No. 24 | Lesson 1: Monday Morning, Parashas Pinchas, 12 Tammuz 5755, at the Yeshiva

-True Kingship Grows from Lowliness
+True Sovereignty Grows from Lowliness

-The reason you do not rule over everything is precisely because you are tainted with pride.
-Because of pride, you have no dominion, no clear mind, and no power of speech.
-One who exists in true lowliness and absolute bittul (self-nullification) ultimately rules over all of nature, over the entire world, and over all the elements.
+The reason you do not rule over everything is specifically because you are tainted with pride.
+Because of pride, you have no control, you have no mind, and you have no speech.
+Whoever is in a state of true lowliness and absolute nullification ultimately rules over all of nature, over the entire world, and over all the elements.

-"Come into the ark"
+"Come into the ark (teivah)"

-"Give thanks to Hashem, call upon His Name, make His deeds known among the nations.
-Sing to Him, make music to Him, speak of all His wonders."
+"Give thanks to Hashem, call upon His name, make known His deeds among the nations, sing to Him, make music to Him, speak of all His wonders."

-Transforming Ashes into Beauty
+Turning Ashes into Beauty

-In the book 'Shaar HaHakdamos' by the holy Arizal, a tremendous secret is revealed regarding the "Lower Waters."
-The Sages say that the Lower Waters weep and cry out:
+In the book Shaar HaHakdamot by the holy Arizal, a tremendous secret is brought down regarding the "Lower Waters."
+The Sages say that the Lower Waters cry and shout:

 "Blessed is the glory of Hashem from His place."